 The Samsung UN55KU6600 line of curved 4K HDTV combines excellent picture quality with a broad feature set that will remain relevant for a few years to come.
 In fact, it is an excellent way to jump into 4K with style without spending a whole lot of money.
+PROS: Excellent contrast and color.
+Full-featured.
+Inexpensive compared with similar-sized curved 4K HDTVs.
+CONS: Using legacy inputs still requires access to the back of the screen.
+Long input lag.

 Samsung is a popular curved TV manufacturer, and most of its panels are available in most homes today.
 The Samsung UN55KU6600 (6 Series) once again proves that Samsung can make an excellent display with little consideration of the shape.
 This ultra-high-definition (4K) has all the enthusiast-level television features that you’d expect of a set of its caliber.